Integrated Programme: A-level programmes

 For the four-year IP, secondary two students from various schools are allowed to apply for this programme.
 These students have their secondary three and four education in the junior college itself, followed by the A-level course.

 Dunman High School (DHS) applied for the IP system in mid-2004 standalone, and the Ministry of Education approved the first batch to be enrolled in 2005, with Year 1 and Year 3 students, each having a cap of about 135 out of 380 students.
 Full IP was granted in late 2005, and the school went full IP at the beginning of 2006.

 River Valley High School joined the IP system in 2006 by operating a six-year course standalone.

 Since 2009, National Junior College has also accepted students who have taken the Primary School Leaving Examination (PSLE), making it a six-year program.

 Since 2012, Victoria School and Cedar Girls' Secondary School are offering the IP with Victoria Junior College which will build upon the four-year Victoria Integrated Programme (VIP) in the junior college.
 It is called the VCA IP (Victoria-Cedar Alliance Integrated Programme).

 In January 2013, the Joint Integrated Programme, commonly referred to as the JIP, offered by Catholic High School, CHIJ Saint Nicholas Girls' School and Singapore Chinese Girls' School, along with Eunoia Junior College, was established.
 The four schools are the newest additions to the Integrated Programme landscape.

 The three secondary schools will continue to offer the 'O' Level track alongside the IP track, thus they are termed by the MOE as dual track schools.
 Such schools allow students to have the flexibility to switch to the stream that is better suited to the students' needs.

 International Baccalaureate program

-Anglo-Chinese School (Independent), Methodist Girls' School, St. Joseph's Institution, and School of the arts or SOTA, the only IP leading to IB schools in the country, have allowed their students to abandon the British system and "go Swiss" by dropping the GCE examinations altogether and adopting the International Baccalaureate (IB), having been fully authorised as IB World Schools.
-The IB is generally regarded as a better track if the students have plans to study overseas in the future.
+Anglo-Chinese School (Independent), Methodist Girls' School, St. Joseph's Institution, Hwa Chong International School, Singapore Sports School and School of the arts or SOTA have adopted the International Baccalaureate (IB) which is generally regarded as a better track if the students have plans to study overseas in the future.
 In addition, the IB allows students to take arts and science subjects, philosophy courses, and extensive research papers.
 Anglo-Chinese School (Independent) is regarded as one of the top schools in terms of results of the IB in the world, having averages as high as 42 out of a total of 45 points.
 St. Joseph's Institution started its IP in 2013.